Eastern Air Lines Flight 980: Discovery of wreckage

-On 4 June 2016, after one of the warmest years on record in the area, human remains and a piece of wreckage labelled "CKPT VO RCDR" were recovered by a team of five in the Andes mountains.
-Dan Futrell and Isaac Stoner of Operation Thonapa recovered six large orange metal segments and several damaged pieces of magnetic tape.
+On 4 June 2016, after one of the warmest years on record in the area, human remains and a piece of wreckage labelled "CKPT VO RCDR" were recovered by a team of five in the Andes Mountains including Dan Futrell and Isaac Stoner of Operation Thonapa who recovered six large orange metal segments and several damaged pieces of magnetic tape.
+After review by the NTSB, the pieces turned out to be the housing components of the flight recorders but holding no data themselves, while the tape turned out to be a home recording of an unrelated TV program.